Image

 5. Paper Plate Birds

-6. Some Birds activities have minimal requirements.
-Paint the backside of a paper plate in any color.
-When dry, stick paper cutouts that resemble feathers, to that plate underside.
-Add a (paper) circular ‘black eye’ and triangular ‘orange beak’.
+6. Some bird activities have minimal requirements.
+Paint the backside of a paper plate any colour.
+When dry, stick paper cutouts that resemble feathers to the plate’s underside.
+Add a (paper) circular ‘black eye’ and a triangular ‘orange beak’.

 7. Bird Movements